gns48/xlam/README.md

 Small database of classical guitar strings.
 Tested on Postgres RDBMS but it has nothing postgres-specific stuff.
 Data collected from public catalogues and russian online shops.
-Prices given in rubles just for reference and comarison, may be not actual.
+Prices given in rubles just for reference and comparison, may be not actual.

 - guitar-schema.sql: database creation script
 - guitar-schema.sh: intergration script (bash)
-- guitar-strings.csv           :
+- guitar-strings.csv: table data
-- guitar-tensions.csv          : table data
+- guitar-tensions.csv: table data
-- guitar-hannabach_tension.csv :
+- guitar-hannabach_tension.csv: table data

 ## ./